EbrahimiAmirHosein/persian-text-in-pdf/README.md

 # persian-text-in-pdf
-A simple template to add persian texts to a pdf
+A simple template to add persian text to a pdf